fengtan/ldap-explorer/README.md

   - unsafe-inline CSP in all webviews
   - getState/setState is the preferred way to persist a webview's state (instead of retainContextWhenHidden which is more resource intensive and is used in all views) https://code.visualstudio.com/api/extension-guides/webview#getstate-and-setstate
 - how to package / deploy extension with vsce
+  - update CHANGELOG.txt
 - explain bookmarks, provide screenshot

 metadata / deployment
-- license (in package.json and in README.md)
 - make sure the repo URL listed in package.json is correct
 - CHANGELOG.txt
 - list anything that is not required for prod in .vscodeignore (e.g. devcontainer.json)
 - github action should run eslint + autotests https://code.visualstudio.com/api/working-with-extensions/continuous-integration#github-actions

-LATER
-- egrep todo
+- make github repo public

 # ldap-explorer README